kizniche/Mycodo/mycodo-manual.rst

 | View Logs          | X       | X        | X         |         |
 +--------------------+---------+----------+-----------+---------+

-1The ``Edit Controllers`` permission protects the editing of Graphs, LCDs, Methods, PIDs, Outputs, Inputs, and Timers.
+1The ``Edit Controllers`` permission protects the editing of Conditionals, Graphs, LCDs, Methods, PIDs, Outputs, and Inputs.

 2The ``View Stats`` permission protects the viewing of usage statistics and the System Info and Output Usage pages.